ischmir/team-docs/docs/index.md

-# Welcome to Team Documentation
+# DBI Dashboard Project Documentation

 ## Introduction

 Welcome to the official documentation for our team!
 This site serves as a comprehensive guide to our team's guidelines, processes, and resources.
 Here you will find valuable information to help you navigate and contribute to our projects effectively.

 Our goal is to maintain a clear and organized repository of knowledge that supports our team's collaboration and productivity.
 Here, you will find everything from team guidelines and best practices to detailed project documentation and helpful resources.